 - Review your notes.

 - Determine ratings for the applicant on each competency as well as an overall rating by using the anchor scales.

 - Determine your final recommendation.

-Professional Potential
+Management Potential

-This is a measure of the tendency to have potential for professional success across industry type and functional area.
-This is characterised by scores that are derived from responses to questions regarding academic and social background, and aspirations concerning work.
+This is a measure of the potential for managerial success across industry type and functional area.
+This is characterized by scores that are derived from responses to questions regarding academic and social background, and aspirations concerning work.